technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 // `#reduce` collects all the members of a variadic value into a single value.
 // A mutating variant of this operation is also available (works like the
 // `reduce(into:_:)` method of `Array`).
+//
+// `#ifempty` will evaluate the subsequent block of code only if the variadic
+// type (of value) contains no elements.
+The `#endif` directive is required, and
+// an `#else` directive is optional.
 // =============================================================================

 func countMembers<variadic T>(_ values: T) -> Int {